 Portfolio Benchmark

 Price / Earnings 21.5 20.6

 Dividend Yield 3.1% 3.5%

 Price / Book 2.4 2.4

-Debt / Equity 39.7% 51.8%
+Debt / Equity 39.9% 51.8%

 Return on Equity 11.4% 12.3%

 ^ Portfolio Fundamentals are compiled using our methodology and provided only for the purpose of illustrating the Fund's investment style in action.
 These figures are forecast estimates, calculated based on consensus broker estimates where available, and should not be relied upon.
 Dividend Yield is a dividend forecast of underlying securities for the portfolio and does not reflect the distributions to be determined for the fund.
+Forward looking 12-month estimate.